robsel118/robsel118/README.md

 **Talking about Personal Stuffs:**
 - 📌 I'm Swiss/Canadian
-- 🌱 I’m currently learning AI automation;
+- 🌱 I’m currently learning Mobile Development, with a focus on Swift
 - 🤔 I’m looking to connect with digital nomads and freelancers;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: Most developer like coffee, I prefer tea 🍵;